User Guide

 PostgreSQL Configuration Management

-PgManage provides a convenient user interface for PostgreSQL’s ALTER SYSTEM set of commands via the Server Configuration context menu item.
-This command is used to change the server’s parameters without having to manually alter the postgresql.conf file.
+PgManage provides a convenient user interface for PostgreSQL’s ALTER SYSTEM set of commands via the Server Configuration module.
+This command is used to change the server’s parameters without having to manually alter the postgresql.conf file or running ALTER SYSTEM commands.

-To access the server configuration for a PostgreSQL connection, right-click on the server object in the DB entity tree and select Server Configuration.
+To open the Server Configuration module, right-click on the server node in the DB entity tree and select Server Configuration.

 Image with pointer clicking the Server Configuration button